For business leaders

 robots.txt blocking

 Prevents crawling entirely.
 Best for parameters you never want indexed: sort orders, session IDs, 3+ filter combinations.
-Most efficient for preserving crawl budget.
+Effective for preserving crawl budget, though note that blocked URLs can still appear in search results without content if they have inbound links.

 Disallow: /*?sort= Disallow: /*?sessionid= Disallow: /*/filters/